picusin/dvd-rental/README.md

 # DVD Rental database analysis
-## by Miguel Orellana

 This was the first project from Udacity's Programming for Data Science Nanodegree covering the block on SQL.

 The goal of this project is to query the Sakila DVD Rental database, provided by Udacity.
 This database holds information about a fictional company that rents movie DVDs.

-The goal of the project is to query the database to answer four questions chosen by the student and this way gain an understanding of the customer base, such as what the patterns in movie watching are across different customer groups, how they compare on payment earnings, and how the stores compare in their performance.
+Students need to answer four questions chosen of their choice and this way gain an understanding of the customer base, such as what the patterns in movie watching are across different customer groups, how they compare on payment earnings, and how the stores compare in their performance.
 The schema for the DVD Rental database is also provided:

 ![DVD Rental ER Diagram](/images/erd.JPG)

 All the questions are answered using SQL queries.
 To create the visualizations in the report, the tables resulting from the queries are imported into Excel.

+A PDF report containing the full presentation is included in the folder.

 ### Question 1